Caranea/pathfinder/README.md

   - Utilizes both modules for integral parts of the app and standalone components where needed
   - Tailwind UI
   - NGRX store configured with example usage shown in `./apps/pathfinder-client/src/app/feature/auth/data-access/store`
-  - Auth system (login, register, confirm, reset password) implemented with Clerk and integrated with DB using a webhook
+  - Auth system implemented with Clerk and integrated with DB using a webhook
   - Sentry configuration for error reporting
   - Internalization with ngx-translate
   - Handy universal components: nav, notification, empty-state implemented